openstack-archive/tuskar/docs/demo-data-script.rst

 Demo Data Script
 ================

-This document details the beginning of the walkthrough script for the Tuskar demo
+This document details the beginning of the walkthrough script for the Tuskar demo.

 To use this, clear your database and run the commands below.
 The result should be a HEAT template with 6 compute Nodes and 1 non-compute Node.